jonschull/Lyte/README.md

 Because it is written in ptyon-compatible Glowsdript the two pure python files can be run with the Python compiler or via GlowScript in the browser.

+This source is in the PPGSO branch of http://github.com/jonschull/lyte

 Your Project
 ------------